cloudmycode/tinygo/README.md

 # TinyGo
-One file go web framework.
+One file golang web framework.
 Quickly build a web app by golang use TinyGo framework.

 ## How to use
 Copy tiny folder to your project root.
 Done.
 Now you get: